What is Meridian System ?

 meridians

-They are the main pathways for qi and blood circulation, including three yin and three yang meridians in one arm, and three yin and three yang meridians in one leg:
+They are the main pathways for qi and blood circulation, including three yin and three yang meridians in each arm, and three yin and three yang meridians in each leg:

 1. Arm Tai Yin Lung Meridian